Mholscher/debtors/doc/source/Processpayment.rst

 Payments in a different currency from the bill
 ----------------------------------------------

 As the debtors system does not have currency rates, it is not possible to convert amounts between currencies.
-So, if an amount is reported by the bank in a different currency than the amount on the bill, we cannot directlyt use that amount to pay the bill.
+So, if an amount is reported by the bank in a different currency than the amount on the bill, we cannot directly use that amount to pay the bill.

 We will make use of the manual input facility mentioned in :ref:`manualpaymentinput`.
 The amount of the original input can be assigned to the newly created user payment.
-This will assign all of the money on the orginal payment and make the new amount available for assigning to the bill.
+This will assign all of the money on the original payment and make the new amount available for assigning to the bill.